mackosborne/RSAvsCK/README.md

 -------------------------------------------------
-i; I Have made edit to 123 of kyber in kyber-py ii; Currently RSA datastream is run in RSA_Gen and CK in CK-Gen within Kyber-PY
+i; I Have made edit to 123 of kyber in kyber-py ii; Currently RSA datastream is run in RSA_Gen and CK in CK-Gen within Kyber-PY iii; Another test would be instead of picking a string out of John, to have the same string, Hello World iiii; RSA encryption is limited by keysize and given padding ect... message cannot exceed 190 bytes iiiii; arff library doubles // 's?
+Why prob wont make a difference